Use it up, wear it out, make it do, or do without. – Ancient Proverb

 - Refuse what you do not need.
 This is refusing a plastic straw, a business card, a swimming pool, junk mail, a second home, etc. The list can go on and on and will vary from person to person.
 What is my “don’t need” could be another’s “must have”.
 The point is, that evaluating what we take into our lives and being vigilant gatekeepers is a crucial first step.
 Simply don’t bring into your life those things that you do not agree with or that do not support your lifestyle.
 This will actually affect some areas of the supply chain.
 When we consume something, we tell the industry and our community that something is acceptable.
 Likewise, if we choose to abstain, we can send the message that certain things are unnecessary or unethical.

 Consider the plastic grocery bag.
 Technically, they are recyclable, but whether or not they can be or will be depends upon what the local recycling center accepts and what the consumer is willing to do to get it recycled.
 However, by using the 5 R’s, a zero waster has already refused the single use plastic bag in favor of a reusable cloth one by following the first and third R’s.
-Therefore, figuring out what to do with an imperfect system is no longer a problem.
+Therefore, figuring out what to do with the plastic bag is a non-issue.

 Here, the order of the 5 R’s allows you to efficiently overcome the more difficult waste problems by avoiding consumption first, reducing the amount consumed overall, reusing whenever possible, and only then looking to dispose of the much reduced waste within the context of recycling or rotting.

 As Béa Johnson is known for saying, zero waste isn’t about recycling more.
 I think it’s about a comprehensive lifestyle redesign.
 This sounds ominous, but the layout is all right in front of you in the 5 R’s.
 That’s the beauty of it.
 And it starts with embracing simplicity.

 Until next time, live lightly and shine brightly!